-For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+For the most part, conventional loans require a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, car loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to go over pre-qualification to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to pre-qualify you to help you determine how large a mortgage loan you can afford.